 Ellen writes short stories, magazine articles, and novels set around Duck Island and Acadia National Park, stories about paranormal events set around Maine, Nova Scotia or anywhere in the world, as well as romance with mystery set in Nova Scotia and Europe, along with her non-fiction books about local history, pirate treasure on Duck Island, Near Death Experiences (NDE), and previous non-fiction publications in computer science, civil rights, and holistic health.
 Ellen was asked to be a Judge for the Young Voices Foundation, a 501(c)3 educational organization, 2009 and 2010 awards.
 The Young Voices Foundation wants to recognize published books that inspire and educate parents, or are dedicated to teaching their children lasting values in a positive environment.
 Ellen was also a judge for the EPIC 2012 eBook Awards Competition.
 In 2011, Ellen joined a publishing company's editorial staff and in the Winter 2012, she transferred to Acquisitions Editor-in-Chief, where she reviews hundreds of new submissions and writes contracts for the publishing house.

 Dr. Spain is a volunteer for the Westmoreland County Historical Society and the Literacy Council as well as a life member of the University of Pittsburgh Alumni Association, and the Founders' Society of Seton Hill University.
 In 2005, Ellen was appointed by the Council of the Municipality of Murrysville to serve as a Trustee-Board Director to the Murrysville Community Library Board, a position she held through 2009.
 She is also a member of the Pennsylvania Library Association, and was the alternate liaison to the Westmoreland County Federated Library System.
+In 1969, Ellen joined the Appalachian Redevelopment Foundation as a volunteer teacher and enjoyed working her free weekends in Kentucky & Tennessee.

 Ellen loves dogs and cats and is a "Patron" member of Action for Animals Humane Society in Latrobe, PA.
 She also supports the St. Joseph's Indian School for Lakota children in South Dakota, Habitat for Humanity, a nonprofit ecumenical Christian organization that enables low-income people to own affordable, livable housing and AmeriCares which delivers medicine, relief supplies, and health care to the needy, going to extraordinary lengths to ensure that aid reaches individuals in need wherever they are.